boginw/P5/report/4 Iteration 3/Artificial Neural Network.md

 ### The Model
 A model of a system is the representation that the neural network believes to be true.
 Practically that is the output that is obtained after training of the network is done; including weights, biases, and everything else needed to describe the neural network.
-A concern in the case of models, is not wether they are correct, but rather if they are useful.
+A concern in the case of models, is not whether they are correct, but rather if they are useful.
-Usefulness is shown with the models succes of predicting the world around it; a high succes, and thus a high accuracy, means that the model is useful.
+Usefulness is shown with the models success of predicting the world around it; a high success, and thus a high accuracy, means that the model is useful.

 <!-- Idk what to write. -->